4 Common Mistakes Training Providers Make That Result in Less Participants

 Mistake # 2: You do not stand out among your competitors

-This mistake can be made both subconsciously and consciously.
+The second common mistakes training providers make can be made both subconsciously and consciously.

 The Conscious mistake: There are many training providers in the same category as you – and they deliver good quality courses.
 You therefore provide training that are similar to the training of the largest players in the industry, so that potential participants do not choose your competitors over you.